WM: Evans Notch Rock Climbing

 Wild River Crag can be found Northeast of the Presidentials and North Conway.
 The only road to this crag is closed when snow makes it impassable and therefore climbing here is a summer/fall affair.
 Climbing started at this crag in the '70s but took off with bolted lines in the early '90s.
 The crags within the Wild River Area are filled with proud lines, incredible aretes, amazing faces, and awesome corners.
 Many very beautiful lines can be scored in this area.

-The latter two crags are less climbed on and therefore much more overgrown and covered in lichen.
+The latter two crags are less climbed on and therefore much more overgrown and covered in lichen (edit - not any more!).
 I have no personal experience with the climbing at these two crags, so if anyone would like to contribute, please do!

 Many of the bolted lines are long and require many draws and a 60m rope to get back to the ground.
 The trad lines require a full rack and then some.